hpcleuven/VscDocumentation/source/brussels/tier2_hardware/hydra_hardware.rst

 * <VSC-ID>@login.hpc.vub.be

 Hardware specs:

-* Intel Skylake (Xeon Gold 6126) - 24 cores in total (fair share between all users)
+* 2x Intel Skylake (Xeon Gold 6126) - 24 cores in total (fair share between all
+  users)

 * 96GB memory (maximum per user: 12GB)

 * 10GbE network connection

 * Infiniband EDR connection to the storage

 User documentation
 ------------------------

-For documentation on Hydra usage, consult the documentation website:
+For documentation specific to the VUB cluster, please consult the documentation
+at:

 https://hpc.vub.be/docs/

-For question or problems, contact the VUB HPC team: hpc@vub.be
+For question or problems, please contact the VUB HPC team: hpc@vub.be